 Upon her arrival, the team determined her heart was failing because the left ventricle was no longer functioning properly.
 She was put on a ventilator to help her breathe, a ventricular assist device (VAD) to keep her heart pumping and was quickly assessed to see if she was a candidate for a heart transplant.
 In short, she was put on life support while the team searched for a lifeline.

 Rome received the Impella device, a VAD typically used in adult patients.

-"We've become pioneers in using these types of devices in pediatrics," says Vivian Dimas, M.D., the pediatric interventional cardiologist who placed the VAD, "and it has led to a trend across the country.
-They are less invasive and can be placed quickly so we don't have negative effects while waiting to become a transplant candidate."
+Children's Health is a pioneer in using these types of devices in pediatrics.
+They are less invasive and can be placed quickly so patients don't have negative effects while waiting to become a transplant candidate.

 A miracle for the new year